Safety on the Fly:

 Robust Policy CBFs: Constructing robust CBFs from the Policy Value Function

-In this work, we leverage the insight that the maximum-over-time constraint function is a CBF for any choice of rollout policy \(\pi\).
+In this work, we leverage the insight that the maximum-over-time constraint function is a CBF for any choice of design policy \(\pi\).
 The policy value function for a policy \(\pi\) is defined as

 where the avoid set \( \mathcal{A} \) is described as the superlevel set of some continuous constraint function \(h\):